 Our studies map the neural mechanisms of language processing using advanced neuroimaging techniques, and processing routines engaged for normal sentence processing using eyetracking paradigms.
 We also examine how the neural and cognitive mechanisms for language are compromised and how they recover in people with aphasia.
 The effects of psycholinguistically-based treatment for verb and sentence deficits on cognitive and neural processing also are tested, and we seek to determine cognitive and neural biomarkers of language recovery.
 The lab is part of the Center for the Neurobiology of Language Recovery, also directed by Dr. Thompson.

-Click through the slider below for more information about the ANRL!
+Click through the slider above for more information about the ANRL!